top of page

 The Gen X / Midlife Perspective

-As Gen Xers, we grew up in diet-culture thinking.
-If your health has been defined by drinking Diet Coke, 1,200-calorie “plans,” sugar-free bars, grazing on multiple small snacks instead of meals, “earning food” with exercise, or simply trying to be skinny, it’s time to shift gears.
+As Gen Xers, we grew up in a diet-culture mindset.
+If your health has been defined by drinking Diet Coke, following 1,200-calorie “plans,” or grazing on snacks instead of meals, it’s time to shift gears.

-Statistics show that women in the U.S. are now living to an average age of 81—10 years longer than when our parents were born.
-The leading cause of death for women is heart disease, a disease that’s preventable 80% of the time.
+Statistics show that women in the U.S. now live to an average age of 81—10 years longer than when our parents were born.
+The leading cause of death for women is heart disease, which is preventable 80% of the time.

-Outdated diet trends do not support sustainable habits for preventing heart disease or building strong bodies that allow independent living well into our 70s and 80s.
+Outdated diet trends do not support sustainable habits for preventing heart disease or building strong bodies.
 We’ve always been an independent generation, and I don’t see us wanting to slow down as we age!

 But being consistent isn’t about wanting something badly enough.
 True consistency comes from setting up your life—your systems—to actually support the kind of life you want to build.

 There’s a study published in the European Journal of Social Psychology that followed people building new habits.
-The researchers found it takes, on average, 66 days—not 21—to make a behavior automatic, and some people took over 200 days.
+The researchers found it takes, on average, 66 days—not 21—to make a behavior automatic.
+Some people took over 200 days!
 Why?
 Because consistency is built on repetition over time, not motivation.
-Motivation fades—but well-designed systems keep you going.
+Motivation fades, but well-designed systems keep you going.

 12 Tips to Make Healthy Lifestyle Routines Stick